 thought of all those hot summer days spent practicing,

-late nights braiding with friends, 4:30 am schoolings in
+late nights and early mornings braiding with friends, pre-dawn schoolings in

-empty arenas, all those falls when I got sand in my pants,
+an empty arena, all those falls when I got sand in my pants,

-and the countless hours hauling to shows and lessons with
+and the countless hours hauling to shows and riding lessons with

 my mom and sister.
 I recalled the times I beat a